tptp111/JobSearchie/README.md

 ## Description

-A job seach engine that runs on a terminal.
+A job seach engine that runs directly on a terminal.